Nevada Divorce - Frequently Asked Questions

 What is the Nevada Divorce residency requirement?

-One (1) party must be a resident and pysically present in Nevada for a period of six weeks and has the intention of remaining in Nevada indefinitely.
+One (1) party must be a resident and pysically present in Nevada for a period of 6 weeks.
 You must provide a witness who lives in Nevada who can testify that you have lived in Nevada for at least six weeks.
 We type this document for you.
 If someone is in the military with Nevada as their home state they do not need a witness.

 Can the parties agree on how to divide their property?